 Services and other revenue.
-Services and other revenue totaled \$1.7 billion for the year ended December 31, 2020, an increase of \$68.3 million, or 4.2%, as compared to 2019.
+Services and other revenue totaled \$1.7 billion for the year ended December 31, 2020, an increase of \$63.0 million, or 3.9%, as compared to 2019.

+- Services and other revenue from our Hughes segment for the year ended December 31, 2020 increased by \$69.2 million, or 4.4%, to \$1.7 billion compared to 2019.
 The increase was primarily attributable to increases in sales of broadband services to our consumer customers of \$109.3 million, partially offset by a decrease in sales of services to our enterprise customers of \$35.9 million.
-These variances reflect the negative impact of exchange rate fluctuations of \$35.6 million, primarily attributable to our consumer customers.
+These variances reflect the negative impact of exchange rate fluctuations of \$35.6 million, primarily attributable to our consumer customers. - Services and other revenue from our Corporate and Other segment for the year ended December 31, 2020 decreased by \$7.3 million, or 43.0%, to \$9.7 million compared to 2019, primarily attributable to a decrease in income from certain real estate previously leased to DISH Network and transferred as part of the BSS Transaction.

 Equipment revenue.
-Equipment revenue totaled \$205.6 million for the year ended December 31, 2020, a decrease of \$61.1 million, or 22.9%, as compared to 2019.
+Equipment revenue totaled \$205.6 million for the year ended December 31, 2020, a decrease of \$61.2 million, or 22.9%, as compared to 2019.
 The decrease was primarily attributable to \$43.2 million related to the bankruptcy of a certain customer and \$38.9 million decreased sales to our international enterprise customers, partially offset by \$24.7 million increased sales to our domestic enterprise customers.
 These variances reflect the negative impact of exchange rate fluctuations of \$3.5 million, primarily attributable to our enterprise customers.

 Cost of sales - services and other.
-Cost of sales - services and other totaled \$572.6 million for the year ended December 31, 2020, an increase of \$16.9 million, or 3.0%, as compared to 2019.
+Cost of sales - services and other totaled \$577.9 million for the year ended December 31, 2020, an increase of \$16.6 million, or 3.0%, as compared to 2019.
 The increase was primarily attributable to the corresponding increase in services and other revenue.

 Cost of sales - equipment.
-Cost of sales - equipment totaled \$166.4 million for the year ended December 31, 2020, a decrease of \$58.7 million, or 26.1%, as compared to 2019.
+Cost of sales - equipment totaled \$166.4 million for the year ended December 31, 2020, a decrease of \$59.6 million, or 26.4%, as compared to 2019.
 The decrease was primarily attributable to the corresponding reduction in equipment revenue.

 Selling, general and administrative expenses.
-Selling, general and administrative expenses totaled \$433.4 million for the year ended December 31, 2020, a decrease of \$34.5 million, or 7.4%, as compared to 2019.
+Selling, general and administrative expenses totaled \$474.9 million for the year ended December 31, 2020, a decrease of \$34.2 million, or 6.7%, as compared to 2019.
 The decrease was primarily attributable to expenses related to the license fee dispute in India of \$9.4 million in 2019, certain legal proceedings of \$25.7 million in 2019, and decreased sales and marketing expenses of \$6.4 million in 2020, partially offset by increases in other general and administrative expenses of \$7.3 million in 2020.

 Depreciation and amortization.
-Depreciation and amortization expenses totaled \$498.9 million for the year ended December 31, 2020, an increase of \$34.1 million, or 7.3%, as compared to 2019.
+Depreciation and amortization expenses totaled \$525.0 million for the year ended December 31, 2020, an increase of \$34.2 million, or 7.0%, as compared to 2019.
 The increase was primarily attributable to increases in depreciation expense of \$21.8 million relating to our customer premises equipment and \$13.4 million relating to the depreciation of assets acquired in the Yahsat Brazil JV Transaction of which \$7.9 million are related to non-recurring accelerated depreciation of assets that were scheduled for replacement after the Yahsat Brazil JV Transaction.